batoorsohail/dojo-blog/README.md

 # 📖 Crypto World <a name="about-project"></a>

-**Shoe City is a shoe-selling website that displays shoes, popular products, client feedback, and special offers.**
+**Dojo Blog is a website built with React and Tailwind CSS.
+It has three pages home page, a details page, and a new blog page.**

 ## 🛠 Built With <a name="built-with"></a>